 Over 85 participants from 20 countries and over 60 organizations flocked to the Arctic Migratory Birds Initiative (AMBI) East Asian-Australasian Flyway Implementation Workshop in Hainan, P.R.
-China December 5-8, 2018 ahead of the East Asian Australasian Flyway Partnership 10th Meeting of the Parties.
-This was the first workshop an Arctic Council Working Group held in P.R.
-China, after the republic became an Observer to the Arctic Council in 2013.
+China December 5-8, 2018.
+A write-up of the AMBI workshop by the CAFF Secretariat.

 Observer states are encouraged to make relevant contributions through their engagement in the Arctic Council Working Groups and AMBI is of special interest to P.R.
 China.
 “The Chinese government has attached great importance to conservation of migratory birds and their habitat,” said Lu Jun, Director of the National Bird Banding Centre of China.
 “Migratory birds have no nationalities, and their migration is not limited by national boundaries.
 Keeping migratory birds safe is the responsibility of every country along the flyway.
 We are willing to collaborate with the Arctic Council and other countries along the flyway to guarantee the safety of migratory birds.”